JitterSystems/ShadowNet/README.md

-     With the jitter already sending packets at a random time, to further enhance the jitter, Entropy IAT was added so that between the packets being sent, they never send in the same randomized order (making the randomization of them being sent unpredictable)
+     With the jitter already sending packets at a random time, to further enhance the jitter, Entropy IAT was added so that between the packets being sent, they never send in the same randomized order (making the randomization of them being sent unpredictable) Added for every single byte leaving the machine, even to the Cover traffic and The Start/Disconnect delay

+11. 6 Hops instead of 3:

+    ShadowNet now forces to route through 6 tor circuits, instead of the orignal 3 to further enhance privacy and anonymity.
+    Makes it even more harder to be tracked that way (Because of this, connection may be a bit slower than usual but still functional and able to browse normally)

 🚀 Quick Start